 Criminal Prosecution Clinic

-In the Criminal Prosecution Clinic, KU Law students work side by side with prosecutors in federal, state and local offices in virtually all phases of the criminal justice process.
+The Criminal Prosecution Clinic is one of KU Law's oldest clinics.
+It is also one of the few clinics in the nation that specializes in criminal prosecution.
+In the clinic, KU Law students work side by side with prosecutors in federal, state and local offices in virtually all phases of the criminal justice process.
 In addition to appearing in court on behalf of the prosecution in both preliminary hearings and trials, participants work closely with law enforcement agencies to develop cases, draft criminal complaints for use in issuing indictments, and help prepare appeals.
 Among the agencies our students work for are the following:

 - U.S. Attorney's Office (Western District of Missouri)